django/django/docs/asgi.rst

 * ``headers``: Dict of ``{name: value}``, where ``name`` is the lowercased HTTP header name as byte string and ``value`` is the header value as a byte string.
 If multiple headers with the same name are received, they should be concatenated into a single header as per RFC 2616.
+Header names containing underscores should be discarded by the server.

 * ``body``: Body of the request, as a byte string.
 Optional, defaults to empty string.
 If ``body_channel`` is set, treat as start of body and concatenate on further chunks.

-* ``body_channel``: Single-reader unicode string channel name that contains Request Body Chunk messages representing a large request body.
+* ``body_channel``: Single-reader channel name that contains Request Body Chunk messages representing a large request body.
   Optional, defaults to None.
 Chunks append to ``body`` if set.
 Presence of a channel indicates at least one Request Body Chunk message needs to be read,